 Mother Ryther was 70 when, accompanied by staff and children, she moved to the new building on Stone Way in 1920, but she was still going strong.
 Far from being just an administrator, Mother Ryther gave hands-on individual attention to the children each day, maintaining the atmosphere of love and care of a big family.
 Each evening the entire household would gather for a time of singing, prayer, a Bible story and positive reinforcement of good behavior, such as awards for doing well in school.

 After Mother Ryther died at age 85 in 1934, the Home closed for a year while the Board of Trustees considered what to do.
-They knew that there was no one who could exactly replace Mother Ryther and replicate her fifty years of dedication to the care of children.
+They knew that there was no one person who could exactly replace Mother Ryther and replicate her fifty years of dedication to the care of children.

 The 1930s were difficult times economically, and the Board of the Foundling Home wanted to determine how to continue to serve needy children.
 By the 1930s there were other agencies which served children and mothers, so what niche could be fulfilled by the legacy of Mother Ryther?
 The University of Washington School of Social Work reported that, while there were other placement agencies for orphans, no one in Seattle was providing a service center for treatment of children with emotional instability or behavior problems.
 In 1935 the renamed Ryther Child Center opened for the treatment of emotionally disturbed children, under the visionary new direction of Miss Lillian Johnson.